fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

   <tr>
     <th>Notes</th>
     <td>
-        The Framework will create a <a href="DOMBinder.md">DOM Binder</a> that should be used to access the elements identified by selectors.
+        The Framework will create a <a href="DOMBinder">DOM Binder</a> that should be used to access the elements identified by selectors.
 The DOM Binder attaches a function to the component object called <code>locate()</code>
         which retrieves the element given the selector name.
     </td>